An Important Mathematical Oversight

 Take the following scenario as an example: when the sun emerges from behind a cloud, I feel the warmth of the sun on my face.
 The logical components of this scenario are: the sun shines; I experience warmth on my skin.
 But the relation of causality between these two events entailed by my cognition: the sun warms my face, is not inferable purely on the basis of their logical content – it requires an intuitive association to be provided by my understanding.
 A system that operates independently of intuitive understanding must in addition ask a series of questions in order to eliminate any possible alternative explanation for why my skin got warm (I experienced sudden embarrassment; someone fired up a barbeque in my vicinity; etc.), in order to ascertain with only relative certainty that it was due to the sun’s rays.
 A system operating on the basis of machine rationality is intuitively inert, and therefore its certainty over questions of causality such as the one described can only be relative to the degree to which it is efficiently pre-programmed to assess all of the possible conditions pertaining to any possible scenario in which these two effects may be conjoined; and also to take account of the fact that the sun’s emergence will not always, by necessity, have the effect of warming my skin – it depends on other factors contingent upon the unique situation.
 Such a pre-programming procedure will take potentially an infinite length of time, and still only ever achieve a degree of probalistic (relative) certainty, in place of the absolute certainty entailed by my response: the sun warms my face, which was available to me in an instant.

-It seems to me, therefore, that synthetic judgements of causality entailing absolute certainty of the kind in the first example, and intuitive inferences of universality or particularity in the form of the second example, while indispensible elements in most kinds of human intellectual activity, are beyond the scope of computational devices operating on the basis of machine rationality.
-Against the hyperbolic attribution of the term ‘artificial intelligence’, to accurately define the method of operation of such systems one would need to resort to a more prosaic and realistic definition, such as that of ‘parallel logical processing’, as in the seventy years that have passed since the birth of the concept ‘thinking machines’, no such system has achieved anything approximating to the degree of sophistication inherent in the processes of human understanding with which we are all familiar.
-Admittedly, a prosaic defintion such as the one suggested lacks all of the excitatory commercial potential commonly associated with ‘Artificial Intelligence’, and which serves to blind us to its failings.
+It seems to me, therefore, that synthetic judgements of causality entailing absolute certainty of the kind in the first example, and intuitive inferences of universality or particularity in the form of the second example, while indispensable elements in most kinds of human intellectual activity, are beyond the scope of computational devices operating on the basis of machine rationality.
+Against the hyperbolic attribution of the term ‘artificial intelligence’, to accurately define the method of operation of such systems one would need to resort to a more prosaic and realistic one, such as that of ‘parallel logical processing’, as in the seventy years that have passed since the birth of the concept ‘thinking machines’, no such system has achieved anything approximating to the degree of sophistication inherent in the processes of human understanding with which we are all familiar.
+While admittedly, a prosaic attribution such as the one suggested lacks all of the excitatory commercial potential commonly associated with that of ‘Artificial Intelligence’, and which serves to blind us to its inherent failings, it allows for an essential distinction to be drawn between human and machine intelligence – one which emphasises the invaluable non-logical, non-linear, characteristics that distinguish the former.

-We know no higher form of intelligence than human intelligence.
-Therefore, artificial intelligence, as a theoretical construct, must be an attempt to model or approximate the faculties of the human intellect.
+As a theoretical construct, artificial intelligence began as an attempt to model or approximate the faculties of the human intellect, while deprecating its essential defining characteristics.
 It is a sad consequence that, in the eyes of many, it also became imbued with the potential of surpassing human intellect, while at the same time failing to appreciate the fluidity and sophistication that distinguishes the latter.
 If we propose that a machine is capable of outsmarting people, yet which in practice fails even to approximate the most common practices of human understanding, we risk bracketing out human critical faculties from the sentient business of our daily routines.
-Artificial intelligence begins from a premise that underestimates human critical faculties, yet within the terms of its premises cannot even match them.
+The logicist premise of artificial intelligence is one that underestimates human critical faculties, yet within the terms of that premise cannot even match them, as those faculties must be considered to be ‘supralogical’.
 It remains therefore a fallacy rather than a reality; and one which, for so long as we remain ensnared by its false promises and charms, will inevitably ‘dumb us all down’.

 August 2014